gwdistsys18/dist-sys-practice/README.md

 > Using OpenDaylight and Mininet
   - The major things about this tutorial:
-    1. The network on the mininet VM needs to be set up as follows before the VM can be used: auto eth0 iface eth0 inet dhcp auto eth1 iface eth1 inet dhcp
+    1. The network on the mininet VM needs to be set up as follows before the VM can be used:<br>
+        auto eth0<br>
+        iface eth0 inet dhcp
+        auto eth1
+        iface eth1 inet dhcp